China–Pakistan Economic Corridor: Political, legal and social risks

 Political instability in Pakistan often leads to frequent changes in leadership and military interference in civilian government.
 Such instability jeopardizes agreements made by previous leaders, increasing uncertainty in the commercial environment and undermining investment reliability and ease of doing business.
 This risk is further compounded with foreign investments and workers involved.
 The country's flawed legal system promotes substandard construction practices, illegitimate bidding, corruption, breached contracts, unethical discrimination, and irregularities in laws.
 Additionally, crime, extortion, kidnapping, armed conflict, terrorist attacks, extremism, civil unrest, nationwide strikes, protests, riots, and mass expropriations pose significant obstacles to the timely and successful completion of projects.

 In 2021, local residents of Gwadar protested against the perceived threat to their livelihoods due to illegal fishing in local waters, allegedly by Chinese trawlers.
 In 2023, the provincial government conducted a crackdown on illegal trawlers after months of protests, leading to the return of marine life.

 Known for its dominance over civil institutions and democratic rule, China sought to enlist Pakistan's military in a leading role to ensure the successful completion of projects amid political infighting over the ownership of corridor projects.
 During Nawaz Sharif's tenure, many projects were launched in Punjab Province, a significant stronghold for the PML-N leader.
 Upon assuming power, Imran Khan pressured China to focus on developing the Rashakai SEZ in Khyber Pakhtunkhwa Province, a stronghold for the PTI leader.
 Official statistics from 2017 showed that out of 330 CPEC-related projects in Pakistan, 176 were in Punjab Province, while Balochistan had only 8 projects allocated.
 During the 2018 national election campaign, Imran Khan criticized alleged corruption in previous government contracts related to CPEC.
 Skeptics have questioned the efficient use of foreign funds for infrastructure development given the level of corruption.
 In 2017, China temporarily halted the release of funds for three projects due to corruption reports.

 In February 2023, it was predicted that the cost of dredging Gwadar Port would be five times higher than initially estimated.
 Officials attributed the cost overruns to the Gwadar Port Authority (GPA) and the Ministry of Maritime Affairs, which had developed the dredging project the previous year at an estimated cost of Rs 1 billion for the delivery and diversion of a few 50,000 DWT cargo ships due to navigational challenges.
 However, costs were later revised based on a comprehensive study conducted by the Pakistan Navy, followed by competitive bidding.

 The delay in maintenance dredging over several years could have serious repercussions, including potential penalties and damages imposed on the GPA by the Concession Holder due to loss of business.

+In November 2025, development minister Ahsan Iqbal publicly acknowledged that the CPEC had failed to deliver its intended benefits, stating that Pakistan had "dropped the catch" on what had been envisioned as a major economic opportunity.
+Speaking at the DataFest Conference, he attributed the shortcomings to the previous PTI government, claiming it had attempted to scandalise Chinese investments and thereby discouraged investors.